Fault-tolerant ancilla preparation and noise threshold lower bounds for the 23-qubit Golay code

 We therefore present an alternative to malignant set counting that is tailored to circuits based on the Golay code and depolarizing noise.
 Roughly, we divide the exRec into a hierarchy of components and sub-components.
 We then compute an upper bound on the probability of each error a component may produce, essentially by checking location sets up to a certain small size.
 At the exRec level, we synthesize the component error bounds into upper bounds on the probability that the rectangle is incorrect.
 The resulting error probabilities are treated as an effective transformed noise model for the encoded circuit.
 With some care, the transformed noise model can be fed recursively back into the procedure to determine an effective noise model for the next level of encoding, and so on.

-Effectively, dividing the exRec into components allows us to efficiently account for even very large location subsets.
-Most large sets will be roughly evenly divided, with only a small number of locations in each component.
+Effectively, dividing the exRec into components allows us to account efficiently for even very large location subsets.
+Most large sets will be roughly evenly divided between the components, with only a small number of locations in each component.